litmuschaos/v1-litmus-docs/website/versioned_docs/version-1.12.0/ec2-terminate.md

   section to identify the root cause and fix the issues.

 ### Watch Chaos progress

-- View the status of the pods as they are subjected to ebs loss.

-  `watch -n 1 kubectl get pods -n <application-namespace>`

-- Monitor the attachment status for ebs volume from AWS CLI.
+- Monitor the ec2 state from AWS CLI.

-  `aws ec2 describe-volumes --volume-ids <vol-id>`
+  `aws ec2 describe-instance-status --instance-ids <instance-id>`

--  You can also use aws console to keep a watch over ebs attachment status.
+-  You can also use aws console to keep a watch over the instance state.

 ### Check Chaos Experiment Result

-- Check whether the application is resilient to the ebs loss, once the experiment (job) is completed.
+- Check whether the application is resilient to the ec2-terminate, once the experiment (job) is completed.
 The ChaosResult resource name is derived like this: `<ChaosEngine-Name>-<ChaosExperiment-Name>`.

-  `kubectl describe chaosresult nginx-chaos-ebs-loss -n <application-namespace>`
+  `kubectl describe chaosresult nginx-chaos-ec2-terminate -n <application-namespace>`

-### EBS Loss Experiment Demo
+### EC2 Terminate Experiment Demo

 - A sample recording of this experiment execution will be added soon.